camwestwood/xapi/recipes/library/library-accessed-econtent.md

 ## Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.

-The actor entity describes the individual that is accessing an econtent service.
+The actor entity identifies the individual that is accessing an econtent service.

 ### Example: